liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 ### Permissions vs sharing

-How you have shared your files dictates how they appear in the **Shared with me** view in OneDrive.
+How you shared your files dictates how they appear in the **Shared with me** view in OneDrive.

 For files and folders opened from a shared location: